-When you need to take an extended leave of absence to attend to personal or family matters, consult the HR Service Center at 315.443.4042 to discuss which University leave policies are appropriate for your circumstances.
+When you need to take an extended leave of absence to attend to personal or family matters, consult HR Shared Services at 315.443.4042 to discuss which University leave policies are appropriate for your circumstances.
 An HR Representative can explain whether you are eligible for a paid leave of absence, an unpaid leave of absence, or disability benefits, and whether you will continue health or other benefits during your leave.
 Review the leave policies for more information.

 Paid Leave of Absence/Disability Leave

 In most cases, if you are eligible for a paid leave or disability benefits, you are able to continue your other enrolled benefits, such as medical, dental/vision, and life insurance, with your share of the cost deducted from your University pay.
-It’s important to note that a continuous Paid Family Leave may require you to submit your benefit premium contributions, as PFL payments are processed through the Office of Disbursements, rather than Payroll.
+It’s important to note benefit premium contributions are taken on an after-tax basis when on a continuous Paid Family Leave.
 If you are not eligible for a paid leave of absence, you will need to send payment for your share of the costs if you wish to continue your benefits.
 However, if you fail to make the required payments and your benefits are stopped, benefits will not be reinstated upon your return to work.
 Instead, you will need to wait to re-enroll during the next Open Enrollment period.

-If you will be taking time off to have surgery, remember that inpatient hospitalization requires precertification under the SU Medical Plan.
+If you will be taking time off to have surgery, remember that inpatient hospitalization requires precertification under the Syracuse University Medical Plan.
 Your physician must contact Excellus BCBS at 800.493.0318 (TTY: 800.662.1220) to request precertification.

 Unpaid Leave of Absence